Threadneedle opens in Malaysia, eyes Islamic funds

 Malaysia has fared better even though the number of new fund launches has slowed in recent years, but Islamic wholesale funds have bucked the trend with 13 launches last year.

-Threadneedle, owned by U.S. Ameriprise Financial (AMP.N), will target institutional investors such as pension funds, insurance companies, and government-linked entities.
+Threadneedle, owned by U.S. Ameriprise Financial, will target institutional investors such as pension funds, insurance companies, and government-linked entities.

 "With the presence of these new capabilities, we aim to make Threadneedle a centre of excellence for Islamic finance in Malaysia," said Raymundo Yu, the firm's Asia Pacific chairman.